chenxuan2018/ParkNow/README.md

 connect arduino to raspberry pi using USB cable. this will communicate through serialport.

+Android Studio: Java
+1. Download androidstudio file at https://developer.android.com/studio/.
+2. Install the program, and launch new project or use exisiting project file.
+3. At MainActivity.xml, copy and paste the code which is located on Android subfolder.
+4. Click on the Run button, create a virtual emulator (API 21 - API 28)
+5. User should able to see the output.
+6. This android application is not yet published on android app market, therefore user only can access to this working code on Android Studio.

 ARTIK Cloud:
 create a Iot Device in artik cloud for Device ID and Token raspberry pi will send data to artik cloud